Designing our Newest XR Experience

 INSIGHTS + FEEDBACK

-We spent the next few weeks talking with real customers from around the world.
+We spent the next few weeks talking with users from around the world.
 We wanted to listen to their pain points first-hand and understand what tasks they were trying to perform.
-We learned a tremendous amount of information from these qualatative discussions that we hadn't heard before.
+We learned a tremendous amount of information from these discussions that we hadn't heard before.

-This is why it's critical for designers to talk directly with their end users.
+This is why it's critical for designers to talk directly with the end users.
 It's always better than receiving the information second-hand.

 Next, we held multiple brainstorm sessions.
-I wanted to try something different from what other teams and projects had done so I invited everyone to contribute ideas, regardless if they were a designer.
+I invited everyone to contribute ideas, regardless if they were a designer.
 This ensured everyone had a voice in the design process and gave space for them to be heard.
 And since we were extremely diverse, I knew everyone would come to the table with very different ideas.
 This inclusivity allowed everyone to participate in the creative process which is important in building team trust that's required in later stages of development.

 After our brainstorm sessions, it was time to bring these ideas to life.
 Before we jumped into wireframes and mockups, we needed to understand the architecture of all the features and functions as well as the detailed workflows involved.
 We put together these initial architecture maps to help us stay lean and focused during the design process.

 We also agreed to mockup the designs according to a set of defined user tasks (to establish a baseline) so that we can fairly compare designs against each other.

 2. Change Brightness to Level 8

 4. Launch Camera Application